From Salmon Output to DEGs in Python with PyDESeq2

 Salmon quantifies transcripts, not genes.
 DESeq2 models work at the gene level.
 Aggregate using a transcript-to-gene map built from the GENCODE GTF.

-# Build tx2gene from the GENCODE GTF (downloaded in Blog 4)def build_tx2gene_from_gtf(gtf_path: str) -> pd.DataFrame: """Extract transcript_id -> gene_id mapping from a GENCODE GTF.""" rows = [] with open(gtf_path) as fh: for line in fh: if line.startswith("#") or "\ttranscript\t" not in line: continue attrs = line.strip().split("\t")[8] attr_dict = dict( item.strip().split(" ", 1) for item in attrs.split(";") if item.strip() ) tx = attr_dict.get("transcript_id", "").strip('"') gene = attr_dict.get("gene_id", "").strip('"') gene_name = attr_dict.get("gene_name", "").strip('"') if tx and gene: rows.append((tx, gene, gene_name)) return pd.DataFrame(rows, columns=["transcript_id", "gene_id", "symbol"])
+# Build tx2gene from the GENCODE GTF (downloaded when building the Salmon index)def build_tx2gene_from_gtf(gtf_path: str) -> pd.DataFrame: """Extract transcript_id -> gene_id mapping from a GENCODE GTF.""" rows = [] with open(gtf_path) as fh: for line in fh: if line.startswith("#") or "\ttranscript\t" not in line: continue attrs = line.strip().split("\t")[8] attr_dict = dict( item.strip().split(" ", 1) for item in attrs.split(";") if item.strip() ) tx = attr_dict.get("transcript_id", "").strip('"') gene = attr_dict.get("gene_id", "").strip('"') gene_name = attr_dict.get("gene_name", "").strip('"') if tx and gene: rows.append((tx, gene, gene_name)) return pd.DataFrame(rows, columns=["transcript_id", "gene_id", "symbol"])

 tx2gene = build_tx2gene_from_gtf("references/gencode.v47.annotation.gtf")print(f"tx2gene mapping: {len(tx2gene)} transcripts")